InnocentusLime/innocentusLime.github.io/content/blog/rust_arconoid.md

 });
 ```

-The exported API should be put into the import object with `reg_function` and all the plugin state (on the JS side) should initialised with `init_func`.
+The exported API should be put into the import object with `reg_function` and all the plugin state (on the JS side) should initialized with `init_func`.
 With this API, I was able to add some functions that would allow me to implement the cross-platform arcanoid.

 # The extra API

-To fascilitate the mobile device support, the following functions would be needed: getting the device orientations and checking if the current device is a mobile device in the first place.
+To facilitate the mobile device support, the following functions would be needed: getting the device orientations and checking if the current device is a mobile device in the first place.
 The orientation checking[^2] is needed to prompt the user to rotate their mobile device (explicitly asking the device to enter a certain orientation is not baseline API at the moment[^3]).
 Detecting if the device is a mobile device or not is not an existing API either.
 However, it is possible to figure this out by checking the user agent string[^4]

 ```js
 function app_is_on_mobile() {